dlameter/Visualize-US-GDP-Cpp/README.md

 # Visualizing US GDP Data in C++
-Using QT and QwT library, data from https://fred.stlouisfed.org/series/GDP will be visually plotted.
+Using QT library, data from https://fred.stlouisfed.org/series/GDP will be visually plotted.

 ## Compiling
 ```